carolinaplescia/carolinaplescia.github.io/_research/citizen satisfaction.md

   og_image: "research/satisfaction.png"
 ---

 In this set of projects, I leverage mostly originally collected data and survey experiments to explore voters' views and satisfaction with both election outcomes and the election rules that shape these outcomes.
+Below I list some examples of published and working papers.
+Please see my CV for a full list of published papers.

 ## Published papers